kennyfraser/wp-sync-test/_pages/auto-command-line.md

         │   ├── ip-detect

 2. Install the cluster prerequisites, including system updates, compression utilities (UnZip, GNU tar, and XZ Utils), and cluster permissions.
+For a full list of cluster prerequisites, see this [documentation][3].

         $ sudo bash dcos_generate_config.ee.sh --install-prereqs
         Running mesosphere/dcos-genconf docker with BUILD_DIR set to /home/centos/genconf